tutorialsMarch 19, 2026

 The Three Approaches to Fixing It

-Option 1: Third-party integration tools (Invoice Stack, SyncQ, Breadwinner)
+Option 1: Third-Party Integration Tools (Invoice Stack, SyncQ, Breadwinner)

-Option 2: Automation platforms (n8n, Make.com, Zapier)
+Option 2: Automation Platforms (n8n, Make.com, Zapier)

 Tools like n8n and Make.com let you build custom workflows that connect HubSpot and QuickBooks at the API level.
 A workflow can trigger on a deal stage change in HubSpot, read the deal properties, fetch the contract from DocuSign, validate the PO number, build the invoice line items, and push the invoice to QuickBooks with the correct billing contact and payment terms.

-Option 3: Done-for-you build and operate
+Option 3: Done-for-You Build and Operate

 For firms that want the outcome without managing the technical implementation, a done-for-you engagement handles the build and ongoing operation.
 The automation is configured to your specific deal structure, billing model, and client requirements.
 Your finance team uses the output.
 Nobody on your team maintains the system.